 The U.S. Bureau of Labor Statistics (BLS) (www.bls.gov) reported that the employment of interpreters and translators is anticipated to increase by 42% for the period 2010-2020.
 According to the BLS, the annual median salary of interpreters and translators was $45,430 in May 2012.

 Continuing Education Information

-The American Translators Association (ATA) offers certification for translators in the U.S. The Certified Translator (CT) credential is awarded after a candidate successfully passes a translation exam in their target language.
+Currently, no one organization handles translation certification; however, the American Translators Association (ATA) does award the Certified Translator (CT) credential for U.S. translators in 24 language combinations.
+The Certified Translator (CT) credential is awarded after a candidate successfully passes a translation exam in their target language.
 The exam currently tests the ability to write proficiently in a target language, comprehend the source text and correctly utilize various techniques of translation.